-Each Monday I will be uploading a new pack of resources and ideas to the Year One class page.
+Each week, I will be uploading a new pack of resources for the following week to the Year One page.
 A few parents have asked for extra materials with regard to reading.
-This website has lots of e-books that can be shared with your children: https://home.oxfordowl.co.uk/ .
+Unfortunately, we are currently unable to give out new reading books but this website has lots of e-books that can be shared with your children: https://home.oxfordowl.co.uk/ .
 As well as reading material, the home learning section has games and ideas across the curriculum and there is a section specifically aimed at Year 1 children.

-If you have any questions or require any help with home learning then you can contact me at the email address below:
+If you have any questions or require any help with home learning then please contact me at the email address below:

 Follow this link for a weekly timetable for PE:

 Follow this link for this week's Maths learning:

 Please download the plan below.

 Victory in Europe Day, generally known as VE Day, is a day celebrating the formal acceptance by the Allies of World War II of Nazi Germany's unconditional surrender of its armed forces on 8th May 1945.
 This year marks the 75th anniversary of VE Day.